Skip to main content

 The Two Faces of Exercise

 Exercise presents a fascinating paradox when it comes to the HPG axis.
-On one hand, acute bouts of and moderate-intensity exercise can stimulate the release of testosterone and other anabolic hormones, enhancing the function of the axis.
+On one hand, acute bouts of resistance training and moderate-intensity exercise can stimulate the release of testosterone and other anabolic hormones, enhancing the function of the axis.

 This type of activity sends a signal of strength and vitality to the body, promoting a state of hormonal readiness.
 On the other hand, chronic, high-intensity endurance exercise, especially when combined with insufficient caloric intake, can have the opposite effect.